TheoW03/TheoW03/README.md

 my preferred languages are C++, java, C#...

-and I spend most of my time working on compilers and programming langauges :3
+I spend most of my time usually creating dev tools and learning

 I also enjoy gaming anime and being a furry >:3